jellysquid3/lithium/lithium-fabric-mixin-config.md

 Avoid indirection and inline several functions in Direction, Axis and Box code

 ### `mixin.math.sine_lut`

-(default: `true`)
+(default: `false`)
-Reduces the sine table size to reduce memory usage and increase access speed
+Reduces the sine table size to reduce memory usage and increase access speed.
+Broken in 1.21.2 and 1.21.3.

 ### `mixin.minimal_nonvanilla`
 (default: `true`)